Vitre/grunt-deliver/README.md

 ```

 ### Environment variables
-For building on your production runners like Jenkins, etc. use environment variables
+For building with your production runners like Jenkins, etc. use environment variables
 and consider to keep passwords encrypted.

 Task checks variables in this name format: